Compression Socks for Running

 To cut straight to the point: the better your circulation, the more oxygen your legs get.
 The more oxygen gets utilized, the better your muscles are going to function.

-When shopping for compression socks, the first thing to note is the sock height.
+When shopping for running compression socks, the first thing to note is the sock height.
 Knee-high versions, which cover the entire lower leg from toe to just below the knee, are the most popular and preferred by many.

 Second, you should find the appropriate level of compression for your needs.
 These levels are as follows: